CodingGagan/markdown_test/using-kubecost/accessibility.md

 ![Legend](/images/legend.png)

-To ensure you are using the most up-to-date form of Kubecost's UI, go to _Settings_, then make sure _Use Classic UI_ is toggled off.
+To ensure you are using the most up-to-date form of nOps's UI, go to _Settings_, then make sure _Use Classic UI_ is toggled off.